 The third major area of research focus in our laboratory revolves around cancer proteomics and metabolomics.
 The technologies we develop allow us to analyze clinical tissues, biofluids, cerebellar fluids and other clinical samples for a number of pediatric cancers.

 In addition, our pipeline of analytical tools allows us to extend our inquiries across all disease models and leverage this capability to identify biomarkers and explore novel therapeutic approaches.
 Our proteomic and metabolomic approaches, coupled with our extensive collaboration, allow for the identification of molecules in the biofluid and other samples, which in turn can reflect a particular disease state, treatment efficacy, and/or treatment side effects.

 Dr. Peng earned his BS from Wuhan University in China before earning a PhD in biochemistry from the University of Iowa.
 After a postdoctoral fellowship at Harvard University, he served a researcher and faculty member at Emory University for 9 years before joining St. Jude in 2011.
-Dr. Peng is a member of both the Structural Biology and Developmental Neurobiology departments at St. Jude and serves as the director of the Center for Proteomics and Metabolomics.
+Dr. Peng is a member of both the Structural Biology and Developmental Neurobiology departments at St. Jude.
 His research involves using mass spectrometry-based proteomics, metabolomics and systems biology to understand mechanisms of human disease.

 Interdisciplinary team of analytical chemists, mass spectrometrists, computer scientists, molecular and cell biologists, and mouse geneticists